-Ketamine is often combined with other drugs, which can make the negative side effects of the drug even worse.
-Ketamine in its liquid form can be easily mixed into an alcoholic beverage or added to marijuana or tobacco products.
-Mixing it with alcohol or other depressants is especially dangerous, as ketamine is a depressant.
+Ketamine is often combined with other drugs, which can make the negative side effects of Ketamine even worse.
+Ketamine in its liquid form can be easily mixed into an alcoholic beverage or added to Marijuana joints.
+Mixing Ketamine with alcohol or other Depressants is especially dangerous, as Ketamine is itself a Depressant.

-As a powder, ketamine can be combined with other powdered drugs such as MDMA, also known as ecstasy, and pressed into a tablet form or placed into a capsule.
-Mixing these drugs can be especially dangerous, as MDMA is a stimulant and ketamine a depressant.
-Other drugs that are commonly mixed with ketamine are other psychedelics, such as LSD and DMT.
+Ketamine can also be combined with other powdered drugs such as MDMA, also known as Ecstasy, pressed into a tablet form, or placed into a capsule.
+Mixing Ketamine and MDMA can be especially dangerous, as MDMA is a Stimulant and Ketamine a Depressant.
+Other drugs that are commonly mixed with Ketamine are psychedelics such as LSD and DMT.

 Ketamine Abuse Statistics

 According to the Department of Justice’s National Drug Intelligence Center, individuals aged 12 to 25 accounted for 74 percent of the Ketamine emergency department visits in the United States in the year 2000.